nitin-1926/nitin-1926/README.md

 <img align="right" alt="GIF" height="160px" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" />

 - 💡 &nbsp;I'm a Full Stack developer.
 My core is in MERN stack.
-I love and hate JavaScript at the same time.
+I love and hate JavaScript at the same time :stuck_out_tongue:.
 - 🎓 &nbsp;I'm currently studying Computer Science and Engineering at Chitkara University, Chandigarh (2017-2021).
-- 🌱 &nbsp;I'm on track for learning more about Typescript, good coding practices and efficient ways to scale up large applications.
+- 🌱 &nbsp;I'm on track for learning :face_with_monocle: more about Typescript, good coding practices and efficient ways to scale up large applications.
 - ✍️ &nbsp;In my free time I, watch anime, play CSGO :bomb:, watch and play football :soccer: and occasionally write blogs.
 - 💬 &nbsp;Feel free to reach out to me for any kind of technical discussions or help.
 We will definitely have a :coffee: if you want to talk football!
 - ✉️ &nbsp;You can email me at gupta7nitin@gmail.com.
-I'll try my best to respond as soon as possible!
+I'll try my best to respond as soon as possible :hand:!
 - ⚡ &nbsp; Fun fact: Avoid reality at all costs.

 ---